 Mentors should have some training

 It's usually not sufficient to pair employees off and hope for the best.
-Work skills don't always translate into mentoring skills, and a great mentor match comes down to more than just sharing a common interest.
+Work skills don't always translate into mentoring skills, and a great mentor match comes down to more than just sharing a common interest or background.

 Mentor training programs should ideally cover the following:

-• What mentors and mentees should discuss during their session;
+- What mentors and mentees should discuss during their sessions

-Even if you have full confidence in your mentors, it never hurts to give them a refresher on best practices, and a chance to share any challenges they may be experiencing.
+Even if you have full confidence in your mentors, it never hurts to give them a refresher on best practices and a chance to work through new challenges they may experience in the mentoring relationship.

 Personality types may not matter that much – but don’t ignore them